tanmaypardeshi/CSC-510-Project2-TeachersPetBot/README.md

 * [Python 3.9.7](https://www.python.org/downloads/)
 * [Sqlite](https://www.sqlite.org/download.html)
 <!-- Are there any changes here? -->
-To install and run Teacher's Pet, follow instructions in the [Installation and Testing Guide](https://github.com/Ashwinshankar98/TeachersPetBot/blob/main/Installation.md).
+To install and run Teacher's Pet, follow the instructions in the [Installation and Testing Guide](Installation.md).

 <a name="testing"></a>
 <!-- Are there any changes here? -->
 <h2>Testing </h2>

-To run tests on the Teacher's Pet, follow instructions in the [Installation and Testing Guide](https://github.com/Ashwinshankar98/TeachersPetBot/blob/main/Installation.md#Run-Tests).
+To run tests on the Teacher's Pet, follow instructions in the [Installation and Testing Guide](Installation.md).

 <hr />
 <!-- Are there any changes here? -->